sz8386pr/book_wishlist/README.md

 4. Add book to wishlist
   User can add a book to wishlist by entering the book title and the book author.
-  Book id is automatically assigned and the book will go to the unread book list.
+  Check to see if book is already in wish list, if read, they can re add Book id is automatically assigned and the book will go to the unread book list.

 5. Delete book from wishlist